rbaumgar/monitor-demo-app/application-monitoring.md

 EOF
 ```

-:star: If you do not add this role to the service account you will later get following error in the log of the Prometheus Adapter.
+:star: If you do not add this role to the service account, you will later get following error in the log of the Prometheus Adapter:

 ```shell
 logging error output: "Internal Server Error: \"/apis/custom.metrics.k8s.io/v1beta1?timeout=32s\": subjectaccessreviews.authorization.k8s.io is forbidden: User \"system:serviceaccount:monitor-demo:custom-metrics-apiserver\" cannot create resource \"subjectaccessreviews\" in API group \"authorization.k8s.io\" at the cluster scope\n"